 The transition to secondary school starts in Year 4, and “For some families, this will mean a supported route through to boarding education at Shrewsbury School in the UK”.

 On the horizon

 Shrewsbury was one of five international schools to be granted permission by the Hong Kong Education Bureau to build a new school.
-It marks the arrival of another Great School of Britain to Hong Kong; the others are Shrewsbury School, Charterhouse School, Eton College, Harrow School, Rugby School, Westminster School, Winchester College, St Paul's School, and Merchant Taylors' School.
+It marked the arrival of another Great School of Britain to Hong Kong; the others are Charterhouse School, Eton College, Harrow School, Rugby School, Westminster School, Winchester College, St Paul's School, and Merchant Taylors' School.

 Shrewsbury is a selective school, and the application process involves a school meeting with the student and parents.
-The school will charge HKD 169,000 in annual tuition fees for Years 1 to 6, and an annual capital levy of HKD 45,000 or a lump sum of HKD 200,000.
-While it’s certainly not going to be the cheapest primary school in Hong Kong, Shrewsbury does offer the promise of space, some pretty impressive facilities – and possibly (no guarantees, of course) a place at Shrewsbury UK.
+Annual tuition fees are HKD 143,500 (Nursery), HKD 154,000 (Reception), and HKD 177,000 (Years 1 to 6); there is an annual capital levy of HKD 50,000.
+While it’s certainly not the cheapest primary school in Hong Kong, Shrewsbury does offer the promise of space, some pretty impressive facilities, and possibly (no guarantees, of course) a place at Shrewsbury UK.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.